 - Objects in showcases are displayed as low as possible.

-- Audio visual content is captioned as standard, and includes some audio description
+- Audio visual content is captioned as standard, and includes some audio description.

 - Large print brochures are available

-- Induction loop or additional ear pieces are available
+- Induction loops are available

 If the lift is rendered inaccessible in the event of an evacuation, we will deploy an evacuation chair to take those who are unable to use the stairs down the main staircase (30 steps, 5 flights).
 The evacuation chair can be used for those in manual and powered wheelchairs.
 It cannot be used for those who are not in a wheelchair.